DIY Guide to House Paints, Primers, and Solvents

 Unlike other clear coats, lacquer and shellac remain soluble over the life of the coating and can be damaged or removed when the finish comes in contact with the original solvent or thinner containing elements of the original solvent.

 A urethane-based clear coat that can be used in place of oil or alkyd varnishes.
 Polyurethane is not absorbed into the wood and over time it tends to separate from the surface causing blisters under the coating.
 This separation will be encouraged with impact or heavy pressure from furniture legs, making polyurethane a bad choice for floors unless it is "oil-modified" to make it more durable.

 this is made by dissolving lac beetle secretions in denatured alcohol.
 Fast drying and versatile, shellac can be used as a clear coat finish as well as a primer/sealer on interior surface.
-Shellac has long been the preferred finish for furniture and comes in two basic types: clear and amber or "orange shellac".
+Shellac has long been the preferred finish for furniture and comes in two basic types: clear and amber, also called "orange shellac".
 Because it is vulnerable to water it should not be used where moisture may be a problem.
-Pigmented shellac is often used as a primer/sealer to block stains from ink, smoke, water, grease and food as well as to seal knots and sap in wood.
+Pigmented shellac is often used as a primer/sealer to block stains from ink, smoke, water, grease, and food as well as to seal knots and sap in wood.

 made from the tung tree, 6 or 7 coat of this oil can be used to build up a hard clear coat.
 Because it must be sanded between coats and each coat can take up to 3 days to dry, most people aren't inclined to use it.
 Products label tung oil available from local suppliers is not true tung oil but a thinned down varnish.
 These can be used just like Danish oil.